fractalbass/data_science/_posts/2023-11-23-data_science_37.md

 ## Random means Not Predictable

 At Georgia Tech, I took a class on business analytics.
 It was an interesting, if not a bit scattered course, that covered aspects of finance, digital marketing, and a number of other topics.
 One of the best things about the class was the book... that we never used.
 (Not sure why.)
 The book was “Data Mining for Business Analytics”.
-ISBN:  978-1-118-87936-8 by Shmueli, Bruce, Yahav, Patel, Lichtendahl.
+ISBN:  978-1-118-87936-8 by Shmueli, Bruce, Yahav, Patel, and Lichtendahl.

 Towards the end of the book, there is this quote...
 “Before attempting to forecast a time series, it is important to determine whether it is predictable, in the sense that its past can be used to predict its future beyond the naive forecast.”